 And Now What: Pancetta Or Prosciutto?

-To accompany a glass of wine, I would go for the delicate deliciousness of Prosciutto whereas, due to its higher fat content, Panetta feels like an attractive option as a winter comfort food.
+To accompany a glass of wine, I would go for the delicate deliciousness of Prosciutto whereas, due to its higher fat content, Pancetta feels like an attractive option as a winter comfort food.